Using Financial Aid

 Students who want to receive financial aid for the academic year following study abroad may be required to apply while they are abroad.
 The Free Application for Federal Student Aid (FAFSA) must be completed every year, even if you received Financial Aid during the previous year.
 More information as well as downloadable forms can be found at the Financial Aid and Scholarships office.

 The information on this page is directed towards students at the University of Kansas.
 Non-KU students should contact the study abroad personnel or financial aid offices on their campus for their school's policies concerning financial planning for study abroad.
-Students may also contact the KU Office of Study Abroad with any questions.
+Students may also contact Study Abroad & Global Engagement with any questions.